Kernix13/javascript-weather-app/README.md

 1. Weather by Zip Code (DONE)
 1. Finish pade designs in Figma (in process)
 1. Total redo of the CSS - MOBILE-FIRST
+1. Have body background-color change from day to night based on sunrise and sunset times with a 20+ minute transition between
 1. Get zip code input field working
 1. Set weather by user's Geolocation, else default to input field (Not realistic), so maybe set to a default city like Philadelphia or New York
 1. Fahrenheit to Celsius (imperial to metric) conversion (Settings?)